star-whale/starwhale/example/image-classification/README.md

 Image Classification is a fundamental task in vision recognition that aims to understand and categorize an image as a whole under a specific label.

-In these examples, we will use Starwhale to evaluate a set of image classification models.
+In these examples, we will use Starwhale to evaluate a set of image classification models, the demos are in the [starwhale/image-classification](https://cloud.starwhale.cn/projects/399/overview) project of Starwhale Cloud.

 What we learn
 ------